redux-observable/redux-observable/docs/basics/Epics.md

 It is a function which takes a stream of actions and returns a stream of actions. **Actions in, actions out.**

-You can think of it of having roughly this type signature:
+It has roughly this type signature:

 ```js
 function (action$: Observable<Action>, store: Store): Observable<Action>;